Skip to content

 See Detailed Environment Reference for the full variable list.

-CONVEX_SITE_URLandCONVEX_URLin your client env files to point to your production deployment. - Point your domain's
+2. Update CONVEX_SITE_URL and CONVEX_URL in your client env files to point to your production deployment.

 bun run build